airo-ugent/airo-ipc/airo_ipc/cyclone_shm/README.md

     print("Waiting for data...")
 ```

+Note that the `SMReader` deliberately does **not** make a copy of the incoming data.
+This means it is your responsibility
+to make a deep copy if you need to have consistent data.
+This is done for performance reasons: in some cases, speed
+is more important than data consistency.

 ## Limitations

 - **Numpy Arrays Only**: The system currently supports only numpy arrays as data fields.